 The CAT 2020 results will be tentatively available starting from the second week of January 2021 on the CAT official website.
 The list of candidates shortlisted for the next level of selection will be made available on the website of the respective IIM's.
 Each IIM will send interview letters to the shortlisted candidates directly.
 The criteria for shortlisting vary across all the IIM's.

-Around two lakh candidates appeared for the CAT 2019 examination at more than 140 test centres.
+Over 2.24 lakh candidates have appeared for the CAT 2020 examination at more than 150 test centres.
 The examination was held in two sessions – morning and evening.
 Aspirants who have appeared for the examination found that the Verbal Ability & Reading Comprehension (VARC) section was tough.
 While other sections such as Data Interpretation & Logical Reasoning (DILR) and Quantitative Aptitude (QA) were moderate compared to last year.

 This section was a little bit tough to many test-takers.
 The pattern of the paper was different from the sample paper provided by the CAT organising body.
 The paragraphs in the reading comprehension consisted of around 500 words.
 For every passage, the candidates found 1-2 inference-based questions.
 In verbal ability, test takers have found four questions on para-jumbled, three questions on summary and three questions on odd sentence out.

 The DILR section surprised the candidates.
 The questions were easily cracked and there was an increase in the accuracy level.
 Very few sets had one difficult question.
 The logical reasoning sets were moderate to easy.
 However, the data interpretation questions were moderate.
 Many found that the questions on matrix adjacent cells, committees research/teaching/economist and petrol pumps were easy to do.

 The quantitative ability section was easy compared to the previous year.
-If anyone compares the question paper with the last four years, they will find that the QA questions in the CAT 2018 were difficult.
-Out of 34 questions, 12 were non-MCQ questions.
+If anyone compares the question paper with the last four years, they will find that the QA questions in the CAT 2019 were a bit easier.
 The options in the MCQ were confusing to many test-takers.
 The number system and logarithm questions had two questions each.
 However, the question paper was dominated by arithmetic and geometry.